 In addition, during the service on 26 April 2014, Army buried the remains of an unidentified soldier at Pozieres.

 Commemorations for the 70th Anniversary of the Normandy landings centred around a French Government D-Day international event for veterans, which was conducted on the afternoon of 6 June 2014.

 Record numbers have attended ceremonies at the Australian War Memorial on Anzac Day during the Centenary period.
-In 2015 120,000 people attendied the Dawn Service and a further 31,000 attended the National Ceremony.
+For example, a new record was achieved in 2015 when 120,000 people attended the Dawn Service and a further 31,000 attended the National Ceremony.